-9.x products change the default behavior with 9.5.1 because the dynamic nature of 3D provides the potential for it to be subject to security vulnerabilities.
+9.5.1 introduces changes to the previous default product behavior because the dynamic nature of 3D provides the potential for it to be subject to security vulnerabilities.
 Several new changes have been implemented:

 - 3D is disabled by default.